 What we don’t: Lacks the nimble feel of many modern alternatives.

 For day hikers and lightweight backpackers who stick mostly to maintained trails, our top value pick is the Merrell Moab 3.
-What makes this boot so popular is its foot-friendly, comfortable feel and reliable trail chops at such a reasonable price.
-For $150, you get great cushioning underfoot and around the collar, trusty Vibram outsoles, and Merrell’s in-house waterproof membrane (an upgraded Gore-Tex model is available for $170).
-The Moab was updated to the "3" last year, but they didn't fuss much with the proven design.
+What makes this boot so popular is its foot-friendly, comfortable feel, and reliable trail chops at such a reasonable price.
+For $150 you get great cushioning underfoot and around the collar, trusty Vibram outsoles, and Merrell’s in-house waterproof membrane.
+The Moab was updated to the "3" a while back, but they didn't fuss much with the proven design.
+No need to fix what isn't broken.
 Notable changes include greater use of recycled fabrics—including the mesh lining and laces—and slightly more aggressive traction.

 See the Men's Merrell Moab 3 See the Women's Merrell Moab 3